walkerbagley/trivia_2_the_SQL/DEVLOG.md

 - [ ] Add team scores to game page
 - [ ] Handle end of round and end of game
 - [ ] Allow non hosts to join a game
-- [ ] Allow hosts to start a game from the loading page

 ### Walker
 - [ ] Can't read deck name on the host page due to the font color